 37281-008.jpg

-I am an assistant professor in the Department of Educational Psychology at the University of Georgia.
 I study students' motivation to learn in challenging contexts, with a special focus on math and science during youth and adolescence.

 Background